Est. reading time: 45-60 minutes

 • 30-50% cost reduction compared to traditional cloud ML services

-• No vendor lock-in or hidden fees
+• No vendor lock-in or hidden infrastructure fees

-• Transparent fee structure with community governance
+• Transparent fee structure with community governance oversight

 10. Performance Analysis